Esports Technologies launches Esports Games app on Google Play

 Esports Technologies has launched its Esports Games app on the Google Play Store as a companion for players watching esports tournaments.

 The app from the Las Vegas maker of esports wagering products helps fans predict who will win a tournament for a match in progress.
 An iOS version is coming soon.
 The app also provides trivia games for esports fans.
-The app has launched on the Google Play store in the United States, United Kingdom, and Canada.
+The app has launched in the United States, United Kingdom, and Canada.

-This “second screen” companion app gives fans an active activity surrounding the esports events, versus the passive activity of watching a match.
-Fans can watch the events on Youtube, Twitch, and other platforms.
+This “second screen” companion app gives fans another way to actively enjoy the esports events, versus the passive activity of watching a match.
+Fans can watch the events on YouTube, Twitch, and other platforms.

-But rather than scrolling through Twitter or posting into the Twitch Chat Box void to engage with the content, Esports Games is a new way for fans to use a second screen with their favorite event by predicting the outcomes of the matches, or answering trivia questions about the games and events.

 As an added bonus, fans who predict matches correctly/win the trivia game have a chance to win a prize that is a similar size to that of the professional players they are cheering on.
-It’s 100% free to play — doesn’t use micro transactions or sweepstakes mechanics, and it supports not just major tournament events, but also minor tournaments plus trivia and streaming events.
+It’s 100% free to play — it doesn’t use microtransactions or sweepstakes mechanics, and it supports not just major events but also minor tournaments plus trivia and streaming events.

 A new platform